YanYingfei/yanyingfei.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm Yingfei, a doctor in cryptography.
-My research area is zero-knowledge proofs and lattice-based cryptography.
+Hi, I'm Yingfei.
+I'm interested zero-knowledge proofs and lattice-based cryptography.

-I built this blog to record and share what I learned, found, and thought.

-Feel free to contact me at: yingfeiyan1996@gmail.com.
+You can find me on [GitHub](https://github.com/yingfeii) and [X](http://x.com/YingfeiYan).